jon-harper/jon-harper.github.io/docs/abs/printing.md

 4. Air filtration is required.
 5. Airflow improves print performance under certain conditions.

+ABS needs all five of general conditions for printing engineering plastics listed on the [previous page](about.md#engineering-plastics).
+Nevertheless, it can be surprisingly easy to print once the air temperature is high enough.

-Entry-level 3D printers are generally capable of handling the nozzle and bed temperatures required by ABS; a good enclosure does the rest.[^c1]
+Entry-level 3D printers are generally capable of handling the nozzle and bed temperatures required by ABS; the sole exception to this is discussed in the next section.
+The remaining requirements center around environmental control, and a good enclosure handles all of these.

-Note that some modified ABS materials (often called ABS+) can be printed at lower nozzle, bed, and air temperatures but also have lower operating temperatures.
+Note that some modified ABS materials (often called ABS+ or ABS Lite) can be printed at lower nozzle, bed, and air temperatures but also have lower *operating* temperatures.
 They may not be as performant in some areas, particularly heat tolerance.

 ### Extruding ABS

 <figure markdown>
 ![diagram of an E3D V6 hotend](img/hotend.png)
 <figcaption markdown>
 A diagram of an E3D V6 all-metal hotend.
-Credit: [Prusa Research](https://help.prusa3d.com/article/extrusion-stopped-mid-print-heat-creep_1948)
+Source: [Prusa Research](https://help.prusa3d.com/article/extrusion-stopped-mid-print-heat-creep_1948)
 </figcaption>
 </figure>

-FDM 3D printers push plastic filament into a *heater block* hot enough to melt the filament; the now-liquid plastic is squeezed out through a metal nozzle.
+FDM 3D printers push plastic filament into a *heater block* hot enough to melt the filament; the liquid plastic is squeezed out through a metal nozzle.
+The whole of the assembly pictured above is called the *hotend*.

 In the image above, a heater cartridge heats the heater block and nozzle.
-A thermistor senses the temperature and provides feedback to control the nozzle temperature.
-The whole of the assembly pictured above is called the *hotend*.
+A thermistor senses the temperature and provides feedback to the printer to control the nozzle temperature.
 A stepper motor (not pictured) pushes filament through the hotend and out of the nozzle.

 Not all hotends are designed to print ABS due to an inadequate *heatbreak*.
-In the image above, a PTFE tube (pale green) containing filament passes through the heat sink and ends at the heatbreak.
-Heatbreaks connect the heater block to the heatsink and are designed to transfer as little heat as possible between them.
+A PTFE tube (pale green above) containing filament passes through the heat sink and ends at the heatbreak.
+Heatbreaks join the heater block and heat sink; they are designed to transfer as little heat as possible between them.
 The combination of heat sink and the slow heat transfer of the heatbreak keeps filament well below its melting point until it reaches the heater block.

 Low-end hotends pass the PTFE tube through the heatbreak to butt against the nozzle.
 This limits the nozzle temperature to the maximum safe operating temperature of PTFE (about 235°C), which is generally inadequate for printing ABS.
 Hotends with a heatbreak that separates the PTFE tube and nozzle are termed *all-metal hotends*.